MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Security/Get-Credential.md

 This command gets a credential object and saves it in the `$c` variable.

-When you enter the command, a dialog box appears requesting a user name and password.
+When you enter the command, you are prompted for a user name and password.
 When you enter the requested information, the cmdlet creates a **PSCredential** object representing the credentials of the user and saves it in the `$c` variable.